MatthewRalston/kmerdb/quickstart.md

 ## kmerdb profile

 A typical workflow first requires the generation of k-mer profiles.
 Complete metadata for each k-mer can be saved to the same database with `--all-metadata`.
 Note that this could cause significant increases in file size depending on the total k-mer coverage and the sequencing complexity.
 It is not recommended to experiment with `--all-metadata` at this time.
 Instead, we focus our attention on the numbers rather than the graph structure.
 Note that while individual profiles may be composite (i.e. you could mimic your own metagenomic compositions with downsampled fastq files to adjust proportions), the counts are stored in aggregate.
+All k-mer counts are stored in the header metadata, per-file.

 ```bash
 usage: kmerdb profile [-h] [-v] [-p {1,2,3,4,...}] [-b FASTQ_BLOCK_SIZE] [-n N]